rubyworks/dotopts/README.md

     gem install dotopts

-If you would like to use DotOpts with all Ruby tools, regardless of wether they have built-in support for DotOpts, then add `-rdotopts` to you `RUBYOPT` environment variable.
+If you would like to use DotOpts with all Ruby tools, regardless of whether they have built-in support for DotOpts, then add `-rdotopts` to you `RUBYOPT` environment variable.

     export RUBYOPT="-rdotopts"